 Alaska Alpine Adventures reserves the right to cancel or change the itinerary of a trip.
-In the event that your trip is canceled and you are unable to participate, the total balance will be refunded.
+In the event that Alaska Alpine Adventures cancels your trip and you are unable to participate, your total balance will be refunded.
 Occasionally, weather or other factors may cause delays or make completing a trip impossible.
 In these circumstances, there will be no refund of fees.
 Alaska Alpine Adventures is not responsible for any additional costs (e.g. airline flight changes, additional hotel nights, etc.) associated with trip delays or itinerary changes due to weather or other factors.

-In order to assure any Alaska Alpine Adventures departure departs at the listed price, a minimum number of participants must sign up.
-Our wilderness trips (including our Ultimate Alaska Multisport) require a minimum of 3 guests to guarantee departure, while our Source to Sea Multisport and our trips into the Arctic National Wildlife Reguge require a minimum of 4 guests to guarantee departure.
+In order to guarantee that any Alaska Alpine Adventures departure departs at the listed price, a minimum number of participants must sign up.
+Our wilderness trips (including our Ultimate Alaska Multisport) require a minimum of 3 guests to guarantee departure, while our Source to Sea Multisport and our trips into the Arctic require a minimum of 4 guests to guarantee departure.
 However we will operate our adventures at below the minimum required for a modest surcharge.
 Visit our Reservation Policies page for detailed booking instructions and information on trip minimums.

 AAA and our guides follow strict emergency protocols and procedures.
 Our guides are all current Wilderness First Responders (at a minimum).
 Additionally, they will be carrying a satellite phone when in the wilderness and handheld radios and cell phones on our Alaska Multisport Tours.
 Your guide will conduct a thorough orientation to help familiarize you with these policies, protocols, and procedures.